-The accompanying notes 12 to 48 are an integral part of these consolidated and separate financial statements.
+The accompanying notes to the consolidated and separate financial statements are an integral part of the consolidated and separate financial statements.

-1 General information
+1. General information

-These financial statements are the consolidated and separate financial statements of the Securities and Exchange Commission, Nigeria ("the Commission" or "SEC") and its subsidiaries (hereafter referred to as 'the Group') for the year ended 31 December 2020.
+These financial statements are the consolidated and separate financial statements of the Securities and Exchange Commission, Nigeria ("the Commission" or "SEC") and its subsidiaries (hereafter referred to as 'the Group') for the year ended 31 December 2021.